 Degree Plans

-While pursing the traditional MS degree in CS, students have to complete a total of 30 credits of graduate level coursework and may select between two options.
+While pursing the traditional MS degree in CS, students have to complete a total of 30 credits of graduate level coursework and may select between the following two options.

 Plan I: Thesis Option